Graham's Variety and Perverse Sheaves on the Nilpotent Cone: Appendix: Exceptional Types and

-Recall that the $G$-orbits which intersect $W_{ad}$ are the ones whose Bala--Carter label corresponds to the principal nilpotent orbit of the Levi subalgebra.
-This connection with the Bala-Carter classification will be how we determine the containment of $T_{ad}$-orbits inside $G$-orbits for the exceptional Lie algebras $E_6$ and $E_7$.
+The Bala-Carter classification was used to determine the containment of $T_{ad}$-orbits inside $G$-orbits for the exceptional Lie algebras $E_6$ and $E_7$.
 In the case of $E_7$, it was also necessary to calculate the weighted Dynkin diagrams when the same type of Levi subalgebra labels more than one orbit.

 The following tables do not include the $G$-orbits which contain no $T_{ad}$-orbits.
 For any orbit $\sO$, the $G_{ad}$-equivariant fundamental group $A(\sO)$ can be determined from the $\pi_1(\sO)$ column by taking the quotient by any $\Z/2\Z$ or $\Z/3\Z$ factor present.
 The values for $\pi_1(\sO)$ and $A(\sO)$ come from \cite{Alexeevski2005} and \cite{Mizuno80}.
-They can also be found in \cite{Carter} Section 13.1 and \cite{NilOrbBk} Section 8.4, but with some errors in the results for $E_7$.
+They can also be found in \cite{NilOrbBk} Section 8.4, but with some errors in the results for $E_7$.